NodeMafia/ZamaTestnetGuide/Guild.xyz Guide/README.md

 Hold at least 0.1 ETH / 250 USDC and have at least 3 transactions on Ethereum mainnet

 ![image](https://github.com/user-attachments/assets/dcf3fa41-5fb9-40a6-ba42-cc81bf15b1f0)
+# New to Zama & FHE?
+Start here
+TBA
 # Creator Program
 TBA
 # Developer Program